Keyboard shortcuts

 Part 1: Hello, Components

-With the Component Model, we skip all of that.
-Let's build the same thing — a plugin that takes a string and returns its length — but this time, the only code we write is the actual logic.
+Here’s what that looks like in practice.
+Instead of reconstructing strings with from_raw_parts inside unsafe blocks, we skip the plumbing and write the logic directly.
+Let’s build a plugin that takes a string and returns its length — the only code we write is the actual logic.

 The Interface

 The Component Model uses WIT files to define the contract between host and plugin.
-Think of it as a language-agnostic interface definition — like a .proto file, but for WASM.
+Think of it as a language-agnostic interface definition — like a .proto file, but for Wasm.
+A WIT world defines that contract: what the component exports (functions the host can call) and imports (functions the host must provide).

 Create a workspace for this part: